supercollider/supercollider/README_WINDOWS.md

 VS project files can take quite some time.

 *Note*: not every "NOT-FOUND" entry necessarily indicates an error.
-At least in theory only NOT-FOUNDs *creating a CMake error* should be problem.
+At least in theory only NOT-FOUNDs *creating a CMake error* should be a problem.

 *Note*: If you come back after changing your library locations, the safest thing is to delete the build settings cache (`CMakeCach.txt` in the build